teamCVCD/battleship/README.md

 # battleship
-Console output version of Battleship.
+Console output version of Battleship written in Java.